bitmark-inc/docs/bitmark-references/bitmark-cli/bitmark-cli.md

-add            Add a new identity to configuration file create         Create one or more new bitmarks transfer       Transfer a bitmark to another account countersign    Countersign a transaction using current identity blocktransfer  Transfer a bitmark to another account provenance     List provenance of a bitmark owned          List bitmarks owned
+add            Add a new identity to configuration file create         Create one or more new bitmarks transfer       Transfer a bitmark to another account countersign    Countersign a two signature transaction blocktransfer  Transfer a bitmark to another account provenance     List provenance of a bitmark owned          List bitmarks owned